 Sculptor Kārlis Zemdega (1894-1963)

-II WW2, IV Soviet occupation
+II World War II, IV Soviet Occupation

-Kārlis Zemdega (until 1935 - Kārlis Baumanis) was born on April 7, 1894 in Cīrava Parish.
+Kārlis Zemdega (until 1935 – Kārlis Baumanis) was born on April 7, 1894 in Cīrava parish.

-Kārlis Zemdega created the Rainis Tombstone in Rainis Cemetery, Riga (1935) and is the author of the Rainis Monument in Riga, Esplanade (sculpted by sculptors Laimonis Blumbergs and Aivars Gulbis in 1965).
-He is the author of several memorials dedicated to the victims of the First World War and the victims of the War of Independence - in Koknja (1933), Vilaka (1935), the fallen in World War I in Džūkste (1935), "Tālava trumpeter" in Rūjiena (1937) , Dobele Liberation Monument (1939), "Koklētājs" in Talsi (designed by Vilnis Titans in 1996 by Kārlis Zemdega).
-The monument "Sējējs" in Rūjiena is dedicated to the former Prime Minister of Latvia Arturs Alberings (1876-1934).
-Zemdega has mostly made monumental works, but there are also several significant portraits and figurative works in his work.
+Kārlis Zemdega created the Rainis gravestone at Rainis Cemetery in Riga (1935) and is the author of the design of the Rainis monument in Riga, Esplanade (materially implemented by sculptors Laimonis Blumbergs and Aivars Gulbis in 1965).
+He is the author of several memorial monuments dedicated to those who fell in World War I and the victims of the battles of the War of Independence - "Koklētāja" in Rauna (1933), Viļaka (1935), to those who fell in World War I in Džūkste (1935), "Tālavas tauretājs" in Rūjiena (1937), Dobele Liberation Monument (1939), "Koklētājs" in Talsi (created by Vilnis Titāns in 1996 according to Kārlis Zemdega's plan).
+The monument "The Sower" in Rūjiena is dedicated to the former Prime Minister of Latvia Arturs Alberings (1876–1934).
+Zemdega's work is mostly monumental, but his oeuvre also includes several significant portraits and figurative works.

 More information sources

-Related to Aizpute and region.
+People related to Aizpute and the region.
 Biographical dictionary: http://vardnica.aizpute.lv/33-personas-z/670-zemdega-karlis

 Kārlis Zemdega.
-"And the strong will rise ..."
-Ingrida Burane's concept and arrangement.
-Riga: Science, 2019.
+"And I will rise strong..."
+Concept and arrangement by Ingrīda Burāne.
+Riga: Zinātne, 2019.

 Related objects